How to find youth groups in your local area

 Deaf Youth Groups

-If you are deaf and looking to join a youth group for deaf people you should look at the Irish Deaf Youth Association.
+If you are interested in joining a youth group for deaf people, The Irish Deaf Youth Association may be a good option.
 The IDYA has youth groups all around Ireland for young people who are deaf or hard of hearing.
-There are youth groups for those aged between 18-35 and teen groups for those aged between 13-17.
-If you are interested in becoming a member of the IDYA click here or visit their Facebook page.
+For more information on becoming a member of the IDYA or joining a youth group, visit their Facebook page, send a text to 0851984166, or email [email protected].

 The Scouts

 The Scouts aim to develop the social, physical, intellectual, character, emotional & spiritual growth of their members according to their own abilities and particular interests.
 If you are aged between 15-17 and looking to join the Scouts you can join the Venture Scouts.
 Venture Scouts are for people of all genders and you do not need to have previous scouting experience to join.
-For more information on joining the Venture Scouts click here.
+Find out more information on Venture Scouts.

 If you are aged between 18-25 you can join the Rover Scouts.
 People of all genders can join Rover Scouts and you do not need to have previous experience.
 Not all scout groups in Ireland will have a Rover section but many third level colleges will have Rover Socs.
-For more information on joining the Rover Scouts click here.
+Find out more information on Rover Scouts.

 Youth Groups as Gaeilge (in Irish)

-If you are looking to join a youth group which is run as Gaeilge (in Irish) Órgras is the Irish Language Youth Organisation for eight to 19 year olds.
+If you are looking to join a youth group which is run as Gaeilge (in Irish), Ógras may be a good choice. Ógras is the Irish Language Youth Organisation for eight to 19 year olds.
 They run clubs through Irish around the country both in and outside the Gaeltacht (Irish speaking areas in Ireland).
-For more information on finding your local Irish speaking youth group click here
+Visit the Ógras website for more information on how to join your local Irish speaking youth group.

 Alcohol free clubs

 The No Name!
 Club is a youth group for people over the age of 15 who want to engage in activities together without drugs or alcohol.
-The clubs are run for and by young people and its members make friends, enjoy social outings have great fun in a warm, friendly and healthy environment without the use of alcohol and other drugs.
+The clubs are run for and by young people.
+Its members make friends, enjoy social outings have great fun in a warm, friendly and healthy environment.
+They do this without the use of alcohol and other drugs.
 There are over 20 No Name!
-Clubs around Ireland, to find your local club click here.
+Clubs around Ireland.
+To find your local club, visit the No Name! website.

 Our work is supported by